 If your typical M.O. is to fret about the future, breathe with confidence that you can handle whatever comes your way.

-It should come as no surprise that you have complete capability to master the element of surprise.
+It should come as no surprise that you have the complete capability to master the element of surprise.

-It’s your story, what surprises await?
+It’s your story, which surprises await?

 Valerie Gordon is a career and communications strategist who uses the principles of storytelling to help clients ascend the leadership ladder.
 A former award-winning television producer, she knows what makes a story meaningful and memorable.
 See her workshops in action HERE.
 She loves surprises so if you have one to share, surprise her with an email at email@example.com.